Vsageev/Vsageev/README.md

 - 🔥 Use firebase in solo projects (firestore, cloud functions, auth, storage, hosting)

-- 📫 You can reach me with telegram: https://t.me/vforvlane
+- 📫 You can reach me out in telegram: https://t.me/vforvlane